sfxon/betterTime/README.md

-# Dirty-Little-Helper
+# Dirty Little Helper

-Freeware and Open-Source project and taskmanagement software.
+Free Open-Source project and taskmanagement software.

 * Track your working times.
 * Manage your projects and tasks.